zxc308/P4-tutorials/exercises/firewall/README.md

 the structure given in this file---replace each `TODO` with logic implementing the missing piece.

+**High-level Approach:** We will use a bloom filter with two hash functions to check if a packet coming into the internal network is a part of an already established TCP connection.
+We will use two different register arrays for the bloom filter, each to be updated by a hash function.
+Using different register arrays makes our design amenable to high-speed P4 targets that typically allow only one access to a register array per packet.

+A complete `firewall.p4` will contain the following components:

+1. Header type definitions for Ethernet (`ethernet_t`), IPv4 (`ipv4_t`) and TCP (`tcp_t`).
+2. Parsers for Ethernet, IPv4 and TCP that populate `ethernet_t`, `ipv4_t` and `tcp_t` fields.
+3. An action to drop a packet, using `mark_to_drop()`.
+4. An action (called `compute_hashes`) to compute the bloom filter's two hashes using hash algorithms `crc16` and `crc32`.
+The hashes will be computed on the packet 5-tuple consisting of IPv4 source and  destination addresses, source and destination port numbers and the IPv4 protocol type.
+5. An action (`ipv4_forward`) and a table (`ipv4_lpm`) that will perform basic IPv4 forwarding (adopted from `basic.p4`).
+6. An action (called `set_direction`) that will simply set a one-bit direction variable as per the action's parameter.
+7. A table (called `check_ports`) that will read the ingress and egress port of a packet (after IPv4 forwarding) and invoke `set_direction`.
+The direction will be set to 1, if the packet is incoming into the internal network.
+Otherwise, the direction will be set to 0.
+To achieve this, the file `pod-topo/s1-runtime.json` contains the appropriate control plane entries for the `check_ports` table.
+8. A control that will:
+    1. First apply the table `ipv4_lpm` if the packet has a valid IPv4 header.
+    2. Then if the TCP header is valid, apply the `check_ports` table to determine the direction.
+    3. Apply the `compute_hashes` action to compute the two hash values which are the bit positions in the two register arrays of the bloom filter (`reg_pos_one` and `reg_pos_two`).
+    When the direction is `1` i.e. the packet is incoming into the internal network, `compute_hashes` will be invoked by swapping the source and destination IPv4 addresses and the source and destination ports.
+This is to check against bloom filter's set bits when the TCP connection was initially made from the internal network.
+    4. **TODO:** If the TCP packet is going out of the internal network and is a SYN packet, set both the bloom filter arrays at the computed bit positions (`reg_pos_one` and `reg_pos_two`).
+    Else, if the TCP packet is entering the internal network, read both the bloom filter arrays at the computed bit positions and drop the packet if either is not set.
+9. A deparser that emits the Ethernet, IPv4 and TCP headers in the right order.
+10. A `package` instantiation supplied with the parser, control, and deparser.
+    > In general, a package also requires instances of checksum verification
+    > and recomputation controls.
+These are not necessary for this tutorial
+    > and are replaced with instantiations of empty controls.

 ## Step 3: Run your solution

 Follow the instructions from Step 1.
 This time, the `iperf` flow between